bassauer-storms-media/wf-request-mapper/README.md

 ## Purpose

-Ever though that it can not be that hard to map smart-url requets to files on your server's file-system?
+Ever though that it can not be that hard to reflect smart-url requets to files on your server's file-system?
 Well.
-Trying it you will quickly approch edge cases that will convince you of the opposite.
+Trying it you will quickly face edge cases that will convince you of the opposite.

-This requets-mapper does the heavy lifting of mapping request to files on the local filesystem of the server while serving you a configurable abstraction layer.
+This requets-mapper does the heavy lifting of reflecting request to files on the local filesystem of the server while serving you a configurable abstraction layer.

 Basically this lib renders the need of a php-router for manual route-bindings obsolete.

-I primarily wrote this for using it withing within a framework I wrote for more or less static websites (not apps).
-But actually this lib may be used beyond this aim.
+I primarily wrote this for using it within a framework for more or less static websites (not apps) I wrote some time ago.
+But actually this lib may be used beyond this purpose I guess.

 ## Installation